Daimler CEO sees Mercedes profit momemtum continuing

-FRANKFURT German carmaker Daimler's (DAIGn.DE) Chief Executive Dieter Zetsche said a higher level of profitability at Mercedes-Benz Cars was no temporary phenomenon, given a range of new cars that has yet to hit showrooms.
+FRANKFURT, July 23 German carmaker Daimler's Chief Executive Dieter Zetsche said a higher level of profitability at Mercedes-Benz Cars was no temporary phenomenon, given a range of new cars that has yet to hit showrooms.

 The next generation E-Class sedan, which is due for launch in 2016, and a new generation of compact cars due for launch this year will add to earnings momentum in the coming months, Zetsche said on Thursday.